The 10 most innovative companies in transportation in 2022

 Explore the full 2022 list of Fast Company’s Most Innovative Companies, 528 organizations whose efforts are reshaping their businesses, industries, and the broader culture.
 We’ve selected the firms making the biggest impact with their initiatives across 52 categories, including the most innovative logistics, enterprise, and consumer goods companies.

 This year’s list of the most innovative transportation companies showcases efforts to improve safety, performance, and sustainability across a range of vehicle types—cars, trucks, planes, scooters, and even school buses.
 Autonomous driving remains a major focus, with makers of lidar systems, such as AEye, helping vehicles—with or without drivers—to quickly and accurately identify and steer clear of threats on the road.
 Cupertino-based Plus offers an assist for drivers of heavy trucks, helping out with highway driving.
 With more countries and auto makers signing on to meet ambitious zero-emission goals, innovation in batteries and charging technologies is accelerating—see FreeWire and Ample.
-China’s BYD not only built a better battery for EV cars, trucks, and buses; it has also become the world’s second-biggest maker of new energy vehicles, nipping at Tesla’s heels.
+China’s BYD not only built a better battery for EV cars, trucks, and buses, it has also become the world’s second-biggest maker of new energy vehicles, nipping at Tesla’s heels.
 Polestar, while ramping up production of its luxury EVs, is taking important steps to trace raw materials in its vehicle and carbon embedded in their manufacture.
 Airline JetBlue made major commitments to buying sustainable aviation fuel (SAF) for its flights out of Los Angeles and New York, with a goal of converting 10% of its total jet fuel use to SAF by 2030.
 Meeting growing demand for flexible mobility options, scooter maker Superpedestrian is deploying its e-scooters, with new safety features, in cities worldwide, including traditionally underserved parts of Los Angeles.
 HopSkipDrive offers a school bus alternative for nonroutine student transport, helping school districts address budgetary challenges and a serious driver shortage.
-As ecommerce continued to drive soaring demand for trucking services, Merchants Fleet launched programs to help put 15,000 new and refurbished vehicles on the road, helping customers deliver 3 million packages per day.
+As e-commerce continued to drive soaring demand for trucking services, Merchants Fleet launched programs to help put 15,000 new and refurbished vehicles on the road, helping customers deliver 3 million packages per day.
 The company plans to electrify 50% of its fleet by 2025, including 12,600 new EVs from GM-owned BrightDrop.

 1. BYD